seeReadCode/stirstack/README.md

 - [Ruby on Rails](https://rubyonrails.org/)

 ## Features
-- HTTP first, then XHR requests
+- HTTP first, then XHR/JSON requests
 - MVC architecture
 - Encapsulated UI components
 - Utility first CSS

-And for the developer...
+And a few more creature comforts for the devs...

 - Packaging and live reloading via webpacker
-- Pre commit hooks with testing, auditing, whitespace checks, CSS ordering, eslint, rubocop best practices
+- Pre commit and pre push hooks with testing, auditing, whitespace checks, CSS ordering, eslint, rubocop best practices
 - Real time checks on those things as well via guard

 ## Some highlights